Ensembl/plant-scripts/pangenes/bin/README.md

-This is where external binaries are to be installed
+This is where external binaries needed to analyze a pan-gene set are to be installed.
+They can be installed with:

+    cd ../..
+    make install_pangenes